What is birth control?

 Diaphragm or cervical cap.
 A dome-shaped rubber cup with a flexible rim that is inserted through the vagina

 to cover the cervix.
-This type of birth control must be inserted prior to having sexual
+This type of birth control must be inserted before having sex.

 Hormonal vaginal contraceptive ring.
 A ring that is placed inside the vagina around the cervix.
 The ring releases the hormones